ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 | [LaTeX](tex.html)       | .tex or .latex |

 <a name="strategies"></a>
-## Strategies

 There are two means to add a new text into Manifold: where a text is created from a single document and where a single text is created from a collection of different documents.
 These are, respectively, the Document and Manifest ingestion strategies.

 <a name="document"></a>
-### Document
+## Document

 The document ingestion strategy allows a user to create a new text in Manifold from a single document source.

 ![Document Strategy](/docs/assets/projects/strategy-doc.png)

-When using this method, the resulting Manifold text will have an empty Contents dropdown (excepting EPUB ingestions).
-It is not presently possibly to create a table of contents that references specific sections of a single document.
+If the source document's headers are well defined, Manifold will recognize them and include them in the Contents dropdown.
+If there are no headers or if the headers that are present do not include any semantic markup, the Contents dropdown will show as empty.

+See the sections specific to the individual formats for detailed instructions on how to format headers to render as expected in the Contents dropdown.

 ![Unstructured Document](/docs/assets/projects/unstructured.png)

 The title of the document will automatically populate the [`Title` field](/docs/projects/customizing/texts.html#managing-texts) in the backend and display in the reader's [title bar](/docs/reading/interface.html#title-bar).
-The title bar alternates between the title of the text and the title of the active section (e.g., book title versus chapter title) for structured documents.
-For unstructured documents, the system will assume the title supplied during ingest to be both the title of the text and the title of the active section.
+The title bar alternates between the title of the text and the title of the active text section (e.g., book title versus chapter title) for structured documents.
+For unstructured documents, the system will assume the title supplied during ingest to be both the title of the text and the title of the active text section.
 If a backend user adjusts the [`Title`](/docs/projects/customizing/texts.html#managing-texts) field after ingest, the title that was initially supplied will remain as the text section title, and the newly input title will serve as the text title.

 The following table scopes out the source of the text title for each of the available ingestible file types when uploaded as a single document: